IRTF-HRPC/drafts/draft-guidelines.md

 ### Reliability

 Question(s):
 Is your protocol fault tolerant?
-Does it downgrade gracefully?
+Does it downgrade gracefully, i.e. with mechanisms for fallback and/or notice?
 Can your protocol resist malicious degradation attempts?
 Do you have a documented way to announce degradation?
 Do you have measures in place for recovery or partial healing from failure?
 Can your protocol maintain dependability and performance in the face of unanticipated changes or circumstances?

 Explanation:
-Reliability ensures that a protocol will execute its function consistently and error resistant as described, and function without unexpected result.
-A system that is reliable degenerates gracefully and will have a documented way to announce degradation.
+Reliability and resiliency ensures that a protocol will execute its function consistently and error resistant as described, and function without unexpected result.
+A system that is reliable degrades gracefully and will have a documented way to announce degradation.
 It also has mechanisms to recover from failure gracefully, and if applicable, allow for partial healing.

 It is important here to draw a distinction between random degradation and malicious degradation.
-Many current attacks against TLS, for example, exploit TLS' ability to gracefully downgrade to older cipher suites -- from a functional perspective, this is good; from a security perspective, this can be very bad.
+Many current attacks against TLS, for example, exploit TLS' ability to gracefully downgrade to older cipher suites -- from a functional perspective, this is useful; from a security perspective, this can be disastrous.
 As with confidentiality, the growth of the Internet and fostering innovation in services depends on users having confidence and trust {{RFC3724}} in the network.
 For reliability, it is necessary that services notify the users if a delivery fails.
 In the case of real-time systems in addition to the reliable delivery the protocol needs to safeguard timeliness.

 Example:
 In the modern IP stack structure, a reliable transport layer requires an indication that transport processing has successfully completed, such as given by TCP's ACK message {{RFC0793}}, and not simply an indication from the IP layer that the packet arrived.
 Similarly, an application layer protocol may require an application-specific acknowledgment that contains, among other things, a status code indicating the disposition of the request (See {{RFC3724}}).